AngelChloe/18-NoSQL-Social-Network-API/README.md

 Create a thought
 ![CreateAThought](https://user-images.githubusercontent.com/105569378/202322370-92e65cc0-3611-4574-b745-69a2fc642647.png)

-Create A Reacition To A Thought
+Create A Reaction To A Thought
 ![CreateReactionToThought](https://user-images.githubusercontent.com/105569378/202322384-836a4735-92e1-4a47-9fc1-bffcf56f2b5f.png)